Salesforce-VyTien/acceptance-tests/README.md

 You should be able to run Selenium and Chrome browser tests with `codecept run --env=selenium_chrome`.

-All tests will run in all environments, unless you specify an environment in the test: put, for example, `// @env firefox_selenium` at the top of the test to have the tet only run in that environment.
+All tests will run in all environments, unless you specify an environment in the test: put, for example, `// @env firefox_selenium` at the top of the test to have the test only run in that environment.

 Environment configurations can be added in the tests/_envs directory.